ClusterLabs/PAF/fencing.md

 With the advent of virtualization, we could add another kind of fencing where the VM asks the hypervisor to force-shutdown one of its relatives.

-Should an issue happen where the master does not answer to the cluster, successful fencing is the only way to be sure what is its status: shutdown or not able to accept new work or touch data.
+Should an issue happen where the primary does not answer to the cluster, successful fencing is the only way to be sure what is its status: shutdown or not able to accept new work or touch data.
 It avoids countless situations where you end up with split brain scenarios or data corruption.